wp-plugins/pwaplusphp/readme.txt

 1. Complete the setup (token generation and options)
 1. Create a new page with contents `[pwaplusphp]` or `[pwaplusphp album="album_name"]` or `[pwaplusphp album="random_photo"]` or `[pwaplusphp filter="keyword"]` or `[pwaplusphp tag="sometag"]`
 1. Check out the [full guide](http://code.google.com/p/pwaplusphp/wiki/WordPressPluginHelp) and [report bugs](http://code.google.com/p/pwaplusphp/issues/entry?template=Defect%20report%20from%20user) as necessary.
+1. [Follow PWA+PHP on Twitter](https://twitter.com/intent/follow?screen_name=pwaplusphp&source=link) for news about issues and new releases.

 == Frequently Asked Questions ==